30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 Florence delivers on every level—world-class art, breathtaking architecture, incredible food, and easy access to the rolling hills of Tuscany just beyond the city limits.
 Whether you have one day or a week, the city rewards every minute you give it.

 Chris and I spent a rainy day in Florence during our first visit together and it didn’t dampen our spirits or our enthusiasm one bit.
-In this guide you’ll find 40 of the best things to do in Florence, practical tips for making the most of your time, and plenty of inspiration for exploring the Tuscany countryside.
+In this guide you’ll find the best things to do in Florence, practical tips for making the most of your time, and day trip inspiration that stretches well beyond the city, including the classic Cinque Terre day trip from Florence.

 Table of Contents